History of Wayne

 Today, Wayne "village" and Oaklawn Farm along with Dunham Castle are listed as historic districts in the National Register of Historic Places.
 The Wayne Road, renamed Army Trail Road in the early 1950's, provides a unique link between the two historic districts.
 In 1893, Oaklawn Farm was accorded the honor of serving as one of the agricultural displays for the World's Columbian Exposition in Chicago, and visitors traveled Wayne Road from Wayne Station out to the Broad expanse.
 The old railroad station still exists and has been returned to its original site in the Village Center.
 By 1905, Oaklawn Farm produced more Percheron horses for American and European buyers than the next eight establishments combined.

-As automobiles and trucks replaced draft horses in the first quarter of this century, the Dunham family joined with certain other landowners to convert their farms and woods to a rural residential community with minimum lots of four acres.
+As automobiles and trucks replaced draft horses in the 20th Century, the Dunham family joined with certain other landowners to convert their farms and woods to a rural residential community with minimum lots of four acres.
 They created and, for many years, maintained private roads and bridle paths.
 Oaklawn Farm's office building and barns were sold to a group of residents who formed Dunham Woods Riding Club in 1934 and, after World War II, the Castle was converted into a multi family rental unit with spacious grounds.
 The Castle has now been returned to single family use.

 While some of the residents of Wayne are natives, the majority of the present families migrated to Wayne because it offered a rural, relaxed atmosphere.
 It is one of the few communities in northeastern Illinois that provides and encourages equestrian uses and facilities.